Comprehensive characterization of a YAG:Ce scintillator: light yield, alpha quenching and pulse-shape discrimination: Pulse-shape analysis

-The discrimination capabilities are illustrated in Fig.~\ref{fig:PSD_0mbar}, which refers to a run where both \Am and \Na sources were present.
-The upper panel shows the distribution of the partial-charge parameter for events within the same energy range, as shown in the lower panel with the corresponding energy spectrum.
-A visible separation between particle types was achieved for gamma energies above $0.5$ MeV using a clustering algorithm based on the partial-charge parameter, allowing events to be reliably attributed to \al or \bt/\gm interactions through pulse-shape analysis.
+The discrimination capabilities are illustrated in Fig.~\ref{fig:PSD_0mbar}, referring to a run in which both \Am and \Na sources were present.
+The upper panel shows the distribution of the partial-charge parameter for events within the same energy range as the lower panel, which displays the corresponding energy spectrum.
+A clear separation between particle types is achieved for deposited energies above $0.5$~MeV, allowing events to be reliably attributed to \al or \bt/\gm interactions through pulse-shape analysis.